DNA TESTING

 - STRs - The proper name for STR is Short Tandem Repeat analysis.
 This is the old type of marker analysis that was used previously before the industry transitioned to the new SNP analysis in 2012.
 When a sample is tested with STR analysis there are 11-14 NUMBER markers that the lab looks at and can compare with another animal’s markers to determine parent verification.
 As the labs have now moved to SNP analysis, STR analysis is no longer used except on a case-by-case basis.

 - SNPs - The proper name for SNP is Single-nucleotide Polymorphism (often referred to as snip).
 This is the new type of marker analysis that is currently used in today’s genetic market.
-Every sample submitted to either Zoetis or NEOGEN for a Genotype panel or Parentage Analysis is run on SNPs.
+Every sample submitted to NEOGEN for a Genotype panel or Parentage Analysis is run on SNPs.
 Contrary to the STR analysis, when a sample is tested with SNPs there are 80-110 LETTER markers that the lab looks at and can compare with another animal’s markers to determine parent verification.

 - When a sample is submitted for genotyping or parent verification it is run on a SNP analysis.
 If the sire or dam of this animal was DNA typed back several years ago and only has STRs on file they cannot be compared to the SNPs as this is two different types of markers (explained above).
 If possible, it is in your best interest to either submit a new sample for that parent so it can be run on SNPs, or if the sample on file is viable for additional testing to have that sample pulled and run on SNPs.
 If that sire or dam is no longer alive to have an additional sample submitted for SNPs and the sample on file is not viable for additional testing, then that parent cannot be compared back to the calf using SNPs.
-As a last resort, the calf can be run on STRs to be able to compare back to the parent but there is an additional cost for this testing and approval from BBU staff is required.

 - The Ultra-Low Density (uLD) Genotype is a panel of 30,000 SNP markers at NEOGEN.
 When your animal is run on the uLD panel it will receive parent verification as well as GE-EPDs.
+All A.I. and E.T. calves are required to be run on the uLD (30K) Genotype.

-- The first and most important thing that your animal will receive when genotyped on the HD or LD panel is GE-EPDs.
+- The first and most important thing that your animal will receive when genotyped on the 100K or uLD panel is GE-EPDs.
 GE-EPDs have increased accuracy over the general EPDs and ONLY animals that have been genotyped will receive these enhanced EPDs.
 Parentage Analysis is also included when having your animal genotyped, as long as the parents have DNA on file.
-There is no additional charge for parent verification when your animal is genotyped unless there is an issue with STR vs. SNP comparison, as discussed above.
-Only then would there be an additional charge to have that animal parent verified.

-- Unlike when having an animal parent verified, there is no official report that you will receive when an animal is HD genotyped.
+- Unlike when having an animal parent verified, there is no official report that you will receive when an animal is genotyped.
 Again, you will see the results of this test when the GE-EPDs are available.
 BBU will send you a confirmation report that simply states that your animals have successfully been genotyped and the information has been recorded with our geneticist.

-- After receiving a DNA report that shows a DNA dispute the first step is to contact BBU.
+- After receiving a DNA report that shows a DNA exclusion the first step is to contact BBU.
 You will need to inform us of an alternate sire or dam to have the lab test against.
-If that parent has DNA on file to compare back to, the lab can run a re-look on your animal.
+If that parent has DNA on file to compare back to, BBU can run a recheck on your animal.
 If it does qualify back to that parent your next step would be to then return the certificate for the animal to have it corrected in the system.
 If that parent does not have DNA on file but you believe it is the only other possible option we can make the correction per the breeder’s authorization but cannot record the animal as parent verified as the parent does not have DNA on file to compare back to.
 In this case, you would still need to return the original certificate of that animal to have the parentage corrected.

 - If you have multiple sires that your calf could possibly be out of, DNA is the best way to accurately decipher which sire is the correct sire.
 You can submit a DNA sample for the calf and have it tested to the multiple sire options to see which sire qualifies.